 Most people who express these anatomical changes will do so in insignificant degrees.
 The vast majority of scoliosis is rated as being inconsequential at less than 10 degrees curvature (does not qualify to be called true scoliosis) or between 10 and 20 degrees curvature (mild scoliosis).
 Virtually all of these conditions are considered to be universally asymptomatic.
 The body is miraculous in its ability to compensate for the changes mild scoliosis entails, allowing the person to be strong, healthy and fully-functional, despite having a slightly irregular spinal configuration.

-Presentation of Scoliosis Symptoms
+Presentation of Spinal Curvature Symptoms

 Moderate scoliosis is rated between 20 and 50 degrees of curvature.
 Most cases are still not symptomatic or are only mildly symptom-producing.
 However, some cases, particularly in the upper end of the moderate rating spectrum, can become symptom-generating.
 Severe scoliosis rated at above 50 degrees of curvature is generally symptomatic, but this is not a rule.
 Many patients demonstrate very significant curvatures, but do not have any substantial pain or functional disabilities whatsoever, despite obvious changes in their visual postural presentation.
 Cases of scoliosis involving extents of curvature exceeding 70 degrees will usually be considered pathological and will likely produce some form of clinically significant symptomology.
 Some cases will be extremely symptomatic and may even prove to be prematurely fatal in very rare circumstances, especially when proper treatment is unavailable.